rberenguel/PiWrite/README.md

 Pick your poison.
 The standard way is using `bluetoothctl`.
 I found that installing [Bluetuith](https://darkhz.github.io/bluetuith/Installation.html) was more convenient to be sure the pairing had worked.
 On the con side, you need to install the whole Go runtime.

-Remember: the keyboard will be usable in the `tty` session, not in any ssh-initiated session.
+Remember: the keyboard will be usable in the `tty` session, NOT in any ssh-initiated session.

 If you want any fancy keyboard configuration (I use Colemak, and like my caps to be control) you will have to edit `/etc/default/keyboard` and add something like the following: